UK-Export-Finance/dtfs2/dtfs-central-api/README.md

 npm run api-test
 ```

-Test coverage will be generated.
+This will generate test coverage.

-### **Run a single API test**
+### **Running a Single API Test**

+You can run a specific API test file using the following command:

 ```shell
 npm run api-test-file "**/*/deals-party-db.api-test.js"
 ```

-## Moving forwards
+## Moving Forwards

-Currently, BSS (portal-api) uses the Central API for deal and facility CRUD operations.
-GEF (gef endpoints in portal-api) does not do this.
+Currently, BSS (portal-api) uses the Central API for deal and facility CRUD operations, while GEF (gef endpoints in portal-api) does not.

-There are 2 potential approaches from here to make both products consistent:
+Two potential approaches can align both products:

-1) Update GEF API to use central API for deal and facility CRUD operations
+* Update GEF API to use the Central API for deal and facility CRUD operations.
-2) Remove all deal and facility CRUD operations from Central API; do inside of BSS (portal-api).
+* Remove all deal and facility CRUD operations from the Central API and handle them inside BSS (portal-api).

-However it's important to note that currently, BSS and GEF are misaligned.
-Eventually, GEF and BSS will be aligned to use the same design and approach (see portal and gef-ui READMEs).
-When this happens, the deal and facility CRUD operations in Central API - that are currently consumed only by BSS (Portal), may become redundant.
-In which case they can just be deleted.
+It's essential to note that BSS and GEF are currently misaligned.
+Eventually, GEF and BSS will be aligned to use the same design and approach (refer to portal and gef-ui READMEs).
+When this alignment occurs, the deal and facility CRUD operations in the Central API, which are currently consumed only by BSS (Portal), may become redundant and can be deleted.

-This has not been thought about as a team.
-What's the best, most scalable approach?
+This decision should be made collaboratively as a team, considering the best, most scalable approach.

-Just to be clear - Both BSS and GEF submit to TFM directly.
-The TFM submission handling works the same for both product types (i.e TFM always calls Central API to create snapshots).
+---